UMSKT/writeups/BINK.md

 An important concept is that addition can be defined between two points on an elliptic curve.
 This also allows a definition of integer multiplication ($nP$ is $P$ added to itself $n$ times).

-The core of elliptic curve cryptography uses this multiplication definition, as solving the equation $Q=nP$ for known points $P$ and $Q$ is difficult with known algorithms, providing cryptographic security.
+The core of elliptic curve cryptography uses this multiplication definition, as solving the equation $Q=nP$ for known points $P$ and $Q$ is difficult with known algorithms, but it is easy to compute knowing $n$ and $Q$.
+This allows elliptic curve multiplication to act as a trapdoor function.

 ## BINK resource